I have always kept a lot for myself, whether it was feelings, opinions, or reactions.

 – Are people going to think I’m weird?

+The same goes for writing here: I always thought I was not good at writing blog posts, and I was never really putting myself out there consistently.
+It was a case of one step forward, three steps back.
+It’s important just to put yourself out there—to move past the fear of judgment.
+It’s vulnerability at its essence.
 I let fear win for a long time.
-The first step to beat this fear was to know it was there simply.
-Knowing is one thing; however, conquering it is another.
+The first step to beating this fear was to simply know it was there.
+Knowing is one thing; conquering it is another.
 Did I make some progress with my writing?
 Sure.
-It was weak progress though.
-My progress caused small leaks in my armour.
+It was weak progress, though.
+My progress caused small leaks in my armor.

 My fear hasn’t gone away entirely, but that’s a great thing.
 When you’re feeling vulnerable or fearful, it means you care.